Prayer: Act of prayer

 Various spiritual traditions offer a wide variety of devotional acts.
-There are morning and evening prayers, graces said over meals, and reverent physical gestures.
+There are morning and evening prayers, grace said over meals, and reverent physical gestures.
 Some Christians bow their heads and fold their hands.
 Some Native Americans regard dancing as a form of prayer.
-Some Sufis whirl.
 Hindus chant mantras.
 Jewish prayer may involve swaying back and forth and bowing.
-Muslim prayer involves bowing, kneeling and prostration.
-Quakers keep silent.
-Some pray according to standardized rituals and liturgies, while others prefer extemporaneous prayers.
-Still others combine the two.
+Muslim prayer involves bowing, kneeling, and prostration, while some Sufis whirl.

-Friedrich Heiler is often cited in Christian circles for his systematic Typology of Prayer which lists six types of prayer: primitive, ritual, Greek cultural, philosophical, mystical, and prophetic.
-Some forms of prayer require a prior ritualistic form of cleansing or purification such as in ghusl and wudhu.
+Within Christian circles, Friedrich Heiler is frequently referenced for his Typology of Prayer, which systematically lists six types of prayer: primitive, ritual, Greek cultural, philosophical, mystical, and prophetic.
+Some forms of prayer require a prior ritualistic form of cleansing or purification, such as ghusl and wudhu.

-Prayer may be done privately and individually, or it may be done corporately in the presence of fellow believers.
+Prayer may occur privately and individually (sometimes called affective prayer), or collectively, shared by or led on behalf of fellow-believers of either a specific faith tradition or a broader grouping of people.
 Prayer can be incorporated into a daily "thought life", in which one is in constant communication with a god.
 Some people pray throughout all that is happening during the day and seek guidance as the day progresses.
-This is actually regarded as a requirement in several Christian denominations, although enforcement is not possible nor desirable.
+This practice is regarded as a requirement in several Christian denominations.
 There can be many different answers to prayer, just as there are many ways to interpret an answer to a question, if there in fact comes an answer.

-Some may experience audible, physical, or mental epiphanies.
-If indeed an answer comes, the time and place it comes is considered random.
+Some traditions distinguish between contemplative and meditative prayer.
+Contemplation is a foundational type of prayer in the Catholic faith, but it's distinct from other forms of prayer, like meditation.
+Meditation is the use of the understanding, the reasoning faculty to come to know God's revelation better.
+Contemplation is the use of the imagination to achieve the same end.

-Some outward acts that sometimes accompany prayer are: anointing with oil; ringing a bell; burning incense or paper; lighting a candle or candles; See, for example, facing a specific direction (i.e. towards Mecca or the East); making the sign of the cross.
+Outward acts that may accompany prayer include anointing with oil; ringing a bell; burning incense or paper; lighting a candle or candles; facing a specific direction (e.g., towards Mecca or the East);

+and making the sign of the cross.
 One less noticeable act related to prayer is fasting.

-A variety of body postures may be assumed, often with specific meaning (mainly respect or adoration) associated with them: standing; sitting; kneeling; prostrate on the floor; eyes opened; eyes closed; hands folded or clasped; hands upraised; holding hands with others; a laying on of hands and others.
-Prayers may be recited from memory, read from a book of prayers, or composed spontaneously as they are prayed.
+A variety of body postures may be assumed, often with specific meaning (mainly respect or adoration) associated with prayer: standing; sitting; kneeling; prostrate on the floor; eyes opened; eyes closed; hands folded or clasped; hands upraised; holding hands with others; a laying on of hands and others.
+Prayers may be recited from memory, read from a book of prayers, or composed spontaneously or "impromptu".
 They may be said, chanted, or sung.
-They may be with musical accompaniment or not.
+They may or may not have a musical accompaniment.
 There may be a time of outward silence while prayers are offered mentally.
 Often, there are prayers to fit specific occasions, such as the blessing of a meal, the birth or death of a loved one, other significant events in the life of a believer, or days of the year that have special religious significance.
 Details corresponding to specific traditions are outlined below.